This post may include affiliate links.

 The only thing we can control in life is ourselves.
 We can’t control or change someone else.
 And more often than not, we can’t change our circumstances.

-Out of all the lessons in my life, this is the most important.
+Out of all the lessons in my life and out of all the self care ideas that I speak about, this is the most important.

 Who you let into your space is important.
 Positive, supportive, loving people can not only support you, but help you support others.
 When you’re around people that help you, you become better for it.
 And then you have the power and strength to help others.